psu-epl/psu-epl.github.com/index.markdown

 and CAD files and walk out with a fully functioning piece of electronics in an enclosure.

+For more information see our [wiki](https://github.com/psu-epl/psu-epl.github.com/wiki "PSU EPL Wiki").

 --------------------------------------------------------------------------------

 ### Lab Timeline